brentvatne/flix/README.markdown

 home screen to get rid of the address bar.

-The initial load will be pretty slow as there's a bunch of JavaScript to be dwonlaoded, and it's just served through a minimal Ruby web server on Heroku.
+The initial load will be pretty slow as there's a bunch of JavaScript to be downloaded, and it's just served through a minimal Ruby web server on Heroku.
 Also be warned, Auth0 doesn't seem to work great if you choose to log in through Facebook and then handle that login with the Facebook app (any ideas on how to fix this?).
 So if you log in through Facebook, choose Chrome to handle the login - or just sign up for an account by email and you won't have any issues.
-It's a bit slower when you open the web version on your phone vs run it native through a web view, and it's been pointed out to me that it does not work so well on Firefox.
+It's a bit slower when you open the web version on your phone vs running it native through a web view, and it's been pointed out to me that it does not work so well on Firefox.